SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

             "userName": "jsmith"
         }}

-When user is added to group, suitable audit record is stored with type 'User' and activity 'User updated'.
+When user is added to group, suitable audit record is created with type 'User' and activity 'User updated'.

 ### Remove User from a group